DCL777/sensors2mqtt/README.md

 ## Setup

 Configure your rapsberry pi where the sensors are attachted:
-=> download the latest version of 'Raspberry Pi OS (32-bit) Lite' here: https://www.raspberrypi.org/downloads/raspberry-pi-os/
+- download the latest version of 'Raspberry Pi OS (32-bit) Lite' here: https://www.raspberrypi.org/downloads/raspberry-pi-os/
-=> enable SSH by adding a file named 'SSH' into the boot location => if 1-wire is required (for DS18B20) enable one-wire in config.txt (on your SD-Card) => with the correct pin number dtoverlay=w1-gpio,gpiopin=22
+- enable SSH by adding a file named 'SSH' into the boot location
+- if 1-wire is required (for DS18B20)
+  - enable one-wire in config.txt (on your SD-Card) => with the correct pin number
+  - ```dtoverlay=w1-gpio,gpiopin=22```
-=> If I2C is needed
+- If I2C is needed:
-   enable I2C in config.txt (on your SD-Card) dtparam=i2c_arm=on
+  - enable I2C in config.txt (on your SD-Card)
+  - ```dtparam=i2c_arm=on```

-=> Start the Raspberry Pi with the prepared SD-Card
+- Start the Raspberry Pi with the prepared SD-Card
-=> connect over SSH | login
+- connect over SSH | login
-    username: pi
+   - username: pi
-    password: raspberry
+   - password: raspberry
-    change your password with: 'passwd'
+   - change your password with: 'passwd'

-Run: ./single_file_setup    or execute the commands below
+Run: ```./single_file_setup```    or execute the commands below

 ```bash
 => sudo apt update